Prima.cpp: Fast 30-70B LLM Inference on Heterogeneous and Low-Resource Home Clusters

 To relax memory constraints, we extend PP with mmap, building on llama.cpp \citep{gerganov_llama_cpp_2023}: when computation requires the layers, mmap loads them from external storage on demand, and lets the OS evict them under memory pressure, so a small-memory cluster can run larger models.
 To hide disk loading latency, we employ prefetching, allowing devices to preload the next model segment.

 This naive design supports larger models with low memory pressure but suffers from slow speed, because \textit{prefetching will fail due to prefetch-release conflict}: if disk reads are fast, later-loaded layers will evict earlier prefetched layers from page cache, so when computation begins, the needed layers are no longer cached (see Appendix \ref{appendix:prefetch-release-effect} for details).
 This triggers page faults and reloads, negating the benefit of prefetching, and pipeline bubbles remain significant (see Fig. \ref{fig:piped-ring-parallelism-timeline} d,e in Appendix \ref{appendix:how-piped-ring-parallelism-solve-the-prefetch-release-effect}).
 Appendix \ref{sec:performance-breakdown} provides empirical evidence for this conflict and performance breakdown: even after prefetching completes, required model weights still need to be reloaded during computation.

 \textbf{Pipelined-ring parallelism (PRP) with prefetching.} To address the prefetch-release conflict, we further propose PRP, which connects devices end-to-end in a ring and runs multiple rounds to predict one token.
 In each round, devices prefetch different layer segments from the disk, which overlap with other devices' ongoing operations, such as computing, communication, and disk loading.
-Since only a small segment (whose size is referred to as the layer window size hereafter) is reloaded per round, memory overflow can be avoided, and prefetched layers are less likely to be evicted, thus mitigating the prefetch-release conflict (see Figs. \ref{fig:piped-ring-parallelism-with-prefetching-fast-disk} and \ref{fig:piped-ring-parallelism-with-prefetching-slow-disk} in Appendix \ref{appendix:how-piped-ring-parallelism-solve-the-prefetch-release-effect} for examples).
+Since only a small segment (whose size is referred to as the layer window size) is loaded per round, memory overflow can be avoided, and prefetched layers are less likely to be evicted, thus mitigating the prefetch-release conflict (see Figs. \ref{fig:piped-ring-parallelism-with-prefetching-fast-disk} and \ref{fig:piped-ring-parallelism-with-prefetching-slow-disk} in Appendix \ref{appendix:how-piped-ring-parallelism-solve-the-prefetch-release-effect} for examples).
 In addition, PRP processes both input and output on the head device, providing enhanced interaction privacy.